chiuedison/Outreach-Automation-Bot/README.md

 ## Code Overview

-### twitter.py
-Purpose: Send messages to streamers through twitter in mass

-Takes data inputed to the airtable and uses information to deliver message
-### main.py
+### Key Features
-Purpose: update the airtable after DM is sent
+Lorem ipsum

-### Code Setup Requirements
+### Files
+#### twitter.py
+The main python file to create and set-up the Twitter bot and connect data to Airtable.

+#### .secrets
+File containing API keys and token to enable accessing Twitter and Airtable services.

+#### requirements.txt
+Consolidated .txt document of all plugins/libraries required for the script to run efficiently.
 ```
 certifi==2021.10.8
 charset-normalizer==2.0.7